albertfdp/react-ppt/readme.md

 ## Introduction

 `react-ppt` is a library that lets you create PowerPoint presentations with React.
 It provides a set of low-level components which render your declarative slides and components to PowerPoint.
+It implements Facebook's [Yoga](https://github.com/facebook/yoga) layout engine, thus you can style the slides using `flexbox` instead of the traditional pptx libraries absolute positioning.
+It aims to support as much as possible `CSS` properties.

 `react-ppt` wraps [PptxGenJS](https://github.com/gitbrent/PptxGenJS) library, so you can refer to its documentation for the details on specific props.